Should We All Be Taking Vitamin D this Winter?

 Vitamin D deficiency is linked to a whole host of other health issues.
 A recent study in Australia has even suggested that low vitamin D levels could increase the risk of cardiovascular disease, and there are more and more studies exploring connections between vitamin D deficiency and mood disorders like depression.
 A couple of studies have suggested that, although we don’t know if vitamin D can prevent cancer, higher levels of vitamin D do seem to be associated with reduced mortality.

 Once you have decided to try a supplement, there are two types of vitamin D that you will see on shelves: D2 and D3.
-They have slightly different molecular structures, but the main difference is that D2 is derived from plants and D3 is usually derived from animal products.
-The ideal supplement contains D3, because it is more easily absorbed than D2.
+They have slightly different molecular structures, but the main difference is that D2 is derived from plants and D3 from animal products.
+The ideal supplement contains D3, because it is more easily absorbed than its D2 counterpart.
 D3 is suitable for vegetarians but, as it can either be derived from lichen or wool, vegans might want to do their research before deciding on the right supplement for them.
+Vitamin D3 is often found with vitamin K2 in its highly effective Mk-7 form which basically means that this synergetic blend is easily absorbed and ensures proper calcium utilisation and improved immune support.

-Some might benefit from taking a vitamin D supplement all year round; if lifestyle factors or health issues mean your skin isn’t directly exposed to the sun as much (just being outside isn’t enough) then you may need more help than others.
+Some might benefit from taking a vitamin D supplement all year round; if lifestyle factors or health issues then you may need more help than others.
 The amount of melanin in your skin can also affect the rate at which your body produces vitamin D, making those with darker skin more susceptible to a D deficiency.

 On the other end of the spectrum, it is possible to have too much vitamin D. This won’t happen if you just spend lots of time in the sun because the body limits how much vitamin D it makes, but that isn’t the case when you are ingesting it directly through food or supplements.
 The consequence of overdosing on vitamin D is hypercalcemia (too much calcium).
 Hypercalcemia is serious and can cause damage to the bones, kidneys and heart, or can even be fatal if it goes untreated.